kansil/ProFAB/README.md

 The way to implement the functions of ProFAB is given in [test_file](test_file.ipynb).

-If the one run the program for multiple datasets, then exPro.py can be used.
+If one run the program for multiple datasets, then exPro.py can be used.
 Its parameters are:
 - **file_name**: File includes dataset names such as GO_0000018, GO_1905523.
 Each name must be defined in new line.
 - **score_path**: default = 'score_path.csv', A destination where scores are saved.
 It must be .csv file.
 - **set_type**: {'random','similarity','temporal'}, default = 'random', Splitting type of train and test sets.